Nothing to See Here! Ayatollah K Plans Removal and "Eradication" of Israel

 Our media is a disaster.

-At least the Israelis are keeping their sense of humor.
+At least the Israelis are keeping their sense of humor with their Iranian troll.

 — Embassy of Israel (@IsraelinUSA) June 4, 2018